jingyang-csust/Demo_video_for_FFE-BMFF/README.md

 Once the above manuscript is accepted, we promise that the code and data of the manuscript will be publicly available for free.

-Visual comparison on LaSHeR dataset
+Visual comparison on LaSHeR dataset.

 https://github.com/user-attachments/assets/b897fe69-5d24-4031-9b81-9dae1a5aa74b